we have the answers

 FAQs

-Manufacturers voluntarily disclose product information on easy-to-read Declare labels.
+Qualifying manufacturers must voluntarily disclose product information on easy-to-read Declare labels.
 These labels report all product ingredients and use a simple color code system to flag chemicals of concern.
 Further information is provided on the product’s final assembly locations, life expectancy, end-of-life options, and overall compliance with relevant requirements of the Living Building Challenge (LBC).

 Aquaflex resists moisture as follows: